AhmedKhames/part-of-speech/README.md

 - Client-side
     - React application
-        1. Go to Server-side folder using `cd Client-side\part-of-speech-client\`
+        1. Go to part-of-speech-client folder using `cd Client-side\part-of-speech-client\`
         2. Run `npm install` to install dependances.
         3. Run `npm start` to start the application on port 3000 by default.

     - To change the domain of the REST api go to `.env` inside `part-of-speech-client` folder and change it.

 ## Deployment